Jacarte/jacarte.github.io/_posts/2023-07-13-WasmtimeAndIntelPIN.md

 date: 2023-7-13 13:32:20 +0300
 description: >
     We use IntelPIN and wasmtime to trace only Wasm instructions for a wasmtime execution.
+meta: >
+    We use IntelPIN and wasmtime to trace only Wasm instructions for a wasmtime execution.
 fig-caption: # Add figcaption (optional)
 tags: [WebAssembly, wasmtime, IntelPIN]
 comments: true